diegomarquez/side-scrolling-shooting-game/README.md

 	- Use LESS as a CSS preprocessor

-	- Search to TODO: comments and complete them
+	- Search for TODO: comments and complete them

 	- Improve how game-objects are disabled for the editor
 		- Ej. player-ship.js keydown events are not disabled by overriding the update method